idancali/picky-ios/README.md

 ### BDD Specification

+The code was tested against an initial behaviour-driven specification that verifies the Picky JSON parsing as well as the search operation functionality.

 - Open the Picky.xcworkspace
 - Run the PickySpec specification by executing the PickyTests target (⌘+U)
 - All 3 tests should pass successfully